-Representing (or encoding) a number means to express it in binary form.
+Representing (or encoding) a number means to express it in a binary form.
 Representing numbers in a computer is necessary in order for it to be able to store and manipulate them.
-However, the problem is that a mathematical number can be infinite (as great as desired), but the representation of a number in a computer must occupy a predefined number of bits.
-The key, then, is being able to predefine a number of bits, and how to intepret them, so that they can represent the figure as efficiently as possible.
-For this reason, it would be foolish to use 16 bits to encode a character (65536 possibilities) when less than 256 bits are typically used.
+However, the problem is that a mathematical number can be infinite, but the representation of a number in a computer must occupy a predefined number of bits.
+The key, then, is being able to predefine a number of bits, and how to interpret them, so that they can represent the figure as efficiently as possible.
+In this article, we discuss the representation of natural and real numbers and integers in a computer.

 A natural number is a positive integer or zero.
 The choice of how many bits to use depends on the range of numbers to be used.
 To encode the natural numbers between 0 and 255, all that is needed is 8 bits (a byte) as 28=256.
 Generally speaking, n-bit encoding can be used for representing natural numbers between 0 and 2n-1.

-An integer is a whole number which may be negative.
+An integer is a whole number that can be negative.
 The number must therefore be encoded in such a way as to tell if it is positive or negative, and to follow the rules of addition.
-The trick involves using an encoding method called twos complement.
+The trick involves using an encoding method called two's complement.